 - Waking up with a headache in the morning

 - Waking up with a dry mouth or sore throat

 - Difficulty staying asleep

 - Attention problems

-If Dr. Rouse or Dr. Crosland suspect you may have sleep apnea, the next step would be a bed partner survey and an Eppworth questionnaire, followed by an at-home sleep study.
+If Dr. Rouse or Dr. Khan suspect you may have sleep apnea, the next step would be a bed partner survey and an Eppworth questionnaire, followed by an at-home sleep study.

 How Long Are the Breathing Pauses in Sleep Apnea?

 Most pauses in breathing last for 10 to 20 seconds, but they can last longer in more extreme cases.
 These brief pauses can happen as many as 30 times per hour over the night.

 To contact Flatrock Family Dentistry to schedule a consultation, click here!